zwischenraum/transformer-experiments/README.md

 - Investigate the effects of sequence packing in pretrainig
     - Currently I only implement truncation and padding - that is inefficient
 - Experiment with layer norm position - what's its effect?
+- Add eval
+    - GPT2 evals - LAMBADA, CoQA, ...
+- Implement a LR scheduler
+- Experiment with weight decay
+- Vision stuff:
+    - Train a small ViT with CLIP or SigLIP loss

 # Training infra